 In my spare time, I love to fuse a little fabric, add a few beads and create something whimsical.
-Read more about my journey to become a quilt artist below and see all of my quilts.
+Read more about my journey to become a quilt artist.
+Here are some of the Art Quilts by Lynn Woll.

 Flower Garden Art Quilt

 This Flower Garden Art Quilt inspired the name for Create Whimsy.
 It has been juried into many art quilt shows and has travelled around the world.
 Audiences comment the quilt is happy and whimsical.

 This quilt was a turning point in defining myself as a quilt artist, confirmed by its acceptance to juried shows.
 I finally found my own voice with this quilt – it started me in a totally different direction.

 Here is a close-up of the quilt, including a little bee on the flower!

 70,273 Quilt Project

 At the International Quilt Show there was an exhibit for the 70273 project.
 There was such an impact – aisles of white quilts with red X’s.
 We met Jeanne Chambers, and learned the story and I knew I needed to participate.
 Read the interview with Jeanne on Create Whimsy.

 My youngest sister is Down’s Syndrome, and lives at a wonderful community with other intellectually challenged residents.
 My idea was to make quilts with them to join the project.
 Our older sister and I went to Marbridge one Saturday, and twelve residents participated, each designing their own small quilt.
 We talked about Hitler, and how he didn’t treat people that were different very well.

 The next three months we were sewing down their designs, quilting and finishing the quilts.
 Once they were all done, we hosted an artist reception for the residents.
 Read about the project with Marbridge.